zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_3_forecasting-service-create-ds-notebook.md

 Click on the Add API Key

 ![](../images/lab1_task1_step3_addkey.png " ")

 ### Step 4:

 Download the private key on your system.
 We will use this later for authorization when using the forecasting APIs.
 After downloading, click on Add button.
+By clikcing on Add, this key would get listed under API Keys and become active.

 ![](../images/lab1_task1_step4_savekey.png " ")